TMJ Treatment Midland

 The temporomandibular joints (also known simply as the TMJ) are small body parts with a big name and responsibility – they’re the bridge between a person’s jaw and skull, essentially helping them perform functions like chewing food and speaking clearly.
 Unfortunately, these joints can be vulnerable to injury or strain over time, which makes regular jaw motion painfully difficult.

-Stress and TMJ Disorder
+Stress & TMJ Disorder

 Although there are other causes behind TMJ disorder, stress is often a factor in starting or exacerbating teeth grinding or clenching at night.
-Since the COVID-19 pandemic, which has been stressful for nearly everyone, we’ve seen many more cases of cracked teeth, lost or cracked restorations, chipped teeth, headaches, and sore jaw.
+Since the COVID-19 pandemic, which was stressful for nearly everyone, we’ve seen many more cases of cracked teeth, lost or cracked restorations, chipped teeth, headaches, and sore jaw.
 If you’re experiencing more stress than usual, pay close attention to your other symptoms, because you could be at a higher risk of developing TMJ disorder.

 TMJ disorder is a complex condition that can spring from several different sources and causes.
 For instance, some patients may experience it because of an incorrect bite, while other cases develop gradually because of the presence of bruxism (habitual teeth grinding).
 However, there are some consistent symptoms that patients should be aware of, including: